-Keeping the Halloween tradition alive has been tough in 2020.
-COVID-19 has scared away family gatherings, birthdays and school events but with a little planning and trickery, kids can still get their share of treats.
+Keeping the Halloween tradition alive was tough in 2020.
+COVID-19 scared away family gatherings, birthdays and school events but with a little planning and trickery, kids still got their share of treats.

-Mackenzie Cesnick, 17, is a senior at Cleveland’s Avon Lake High School, has been in Girl Scouts for 13 years (since kindergarten) and is working on her Gold Award, which is the Girl Scouts of USA highest award.
-She is currently working on a project titled, “Senior Banners for Orchestra and Choir.”
+Mackenzie Cesnick, 17, was a senior at Cleveland’s Avon Lake High School, and had been in Girl Scouts for 13 years (since kindergarten) working on her Gold Award, which is the Girl Scouts of USA highest award.
+Her project was titled “Senior Banners for Orchestra and Choir.”

 “For my Girl Scout Award project, I have decided to design, and create senior banners for my orchestra and choir program,” she said.
 “Every year every person who participates in sports and band during their senior year gets a banner and it gets hung up in the school.
 The orchestra and choir are the only ones left in the music program that do not receive banners.”

 To help with the cost of the banners, Cesnick organized a Trunk-or-Treat in the parking lot at her high school on Oct.
 31.